 1. Make sure that the casino is available in your territory

 Different countries have different regulations in terms of online gambling.
 As the infamous Black Tuesday and Black Friday proved, sometimes lawmakers and gambling operators don’t see eye to eye and players end up on the losing end.
 There are some good online directories such as GamingZion.com that provide lists of casinos available by region and language.
-Some casinos like PokerStars have region and country-specific sites that align to regulatory frameworks.
+Some casinos like PokerStars have region and country-specific sites that align with regulatory frameworks.
 As the regulations on online gambling open up in more territories worldwide, detailed lists for each territory will start to emerge.

 2. Read user reviews about any online casino you’re considering